Jean Lussier: Early life

 Not much is known about the early life of Joseph Albert Lussier, better known as Jean.
 He was born in 1891 in either Concord, New Hampshire or Quebec, Canada.
 At some point as a young adult, he moved to Springfield, Massachusetts, which would more definitively become known as his hometown.
 In 1920, daredevil Charles Stephens attempted to be the third person to go over the Horseshoe Falls at Niagara in a wooden barrel, following the successful attempts of Annie Edson Taylor and Bobby Leach.
-However, he did not survive, as he was dragged under the falls by the anvil he had strapped to his feet as ballast despite warnings by more experienced daredevils.
+Stephens was dragged under the falls by the anvil he had strapped to his feet as ballast despite warnings by more experienced daredevils.
 This story piqued Lussier's interest in the Falls when he visited Niagara on vacation.

 Building the vessel

-Lussier moved to Akron, Ohio, to have a rubber company develop what he envisioned as the perfect design for a stunt over Niagara Falls – a rubber ball.
+Lussier moved to Akron, Ohio to have a rubber company develop what he envisioned as the perfect design for a stunt over Niagara Falls – a rubber ball.
 The vessel measured 182 centimeters (approx. 6 feet) in diameter, and featured steel bands to maintain the overall structure as it would be subjected to the power of the falls.
 The ball was lined with oxygen tanks, tubes, and valves to keep Lussier alive for up to forty hours in case he was trapped under or behind the falls as Stephens was.
 There were also hard rubber stabilizers to prevent excessive rolling and spinning.
 In total, it cost Lussier $7,000.